Matt-Crow/RustWebExample/README.md

    and update.
 5. run the app with `cargo run -- --setup`

+## Setting up OpenID
+This demo uses OpenID to authenticate users with an external service.
+I tested it with [https://auth0.com/](Auth0), but other identity providers should work.
+Regardless of which provider you choose, you'll need their URL, as well as a client-ID and -secret.
+Be sure to add `http://localhost:8080/openid` as a callback URL!

 ## Required Environment Variables
 - `JWT_SECRET`: the secret key to use for signing JSON web tokens
 - `TIBERIUS_USERNAME`: the username Tiberius will log in as to the MSSQL server
 - `TIBERIUS_PASSWORD`: the password Tiberius will use to log in to the MSSQL server
-- `OPENDID_URL`: the URL for the OpenID provider to use.
+- `OPENID_URL`: the URL for the OpenID provider to use.
 Formatted as `https://example.com/`
 - `OPENID_CLIENT_ID`: the app's client ID registered with the OpenID provider
 - `OPENID_CLIENT_SECRET`: the app's secret registered with the OpenID provider